preactjs/preact-www/content/en/tutorial/10-links.md

   // every time todos changes... useEffect(() => {
-    // ... save the list to localStorage: localStorage.todos = JSON.stringify(todos)
+    // ...save the list to localStorage:
+    localStorage.todos = JSON.stringify(todos)
     // (try reloading the page to see saved todos!)
   }, [todos])